 "This is about citizenship, it's about civic engagement, it's about getting young pepole and all votes involved in these important decisions of the day and we think it makes sense," said NYPIRG Legislative Director Blair Horner.

 The amendment would only apply to 17-year-olds who are 18 by the time the general election is held in November.
 They would only be able to participate in a presidential primary.
 But Assemblywoman Pat Fahy says it's a step toward expanding voter turnout.

-Supporters of the amendment also point to 17-year-olds being eligible to enlist in the military at that age.
+Supporters of the amendment also point to 17-year-olds being eligible to enlist in the miliary at that age.

 "Whether or not it dramatically changes the electoral process is unclear.
-Eighteen-to-24-year-olds tend to be the least likely to vote of any of the adult population.
+18 to 24 year olds tend to be the least likely to vote of any of the adult population.
 But nevertheless it's important for them to be engaged, it's important for them to be engaged as early as possible," Horner said.

 New York would not be the first state to allow 17-year-olds to vote.
 Several states already have laws like this, including neighboring Connecticut.